sifathm/plant-store-docs-demo/README.md

 ## If I had more time

 I’d add more sections to the landing page so it feels a bit more complete and improve navigation between sections.
 I’d also expand the API explorer with more edge cases and examples.

-## Notes

-This was my first time using Fern, so a lot of this was learning how the docs and OpenAPI pieces fit together.
-It gave me a better sense of how developer documentation should actually feel to use.